brucemack/microlink/README.md

 I've learned many things during this project.
-One thing is for sure: Jonathan (K1RFD) who created this system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team does on behalf of the amateur community.
+One thing is for sure: Jonathan (K1RFD) who created this system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur community.

 # Architecture/Parts